IMSY-DKFZ/xilens/docs/source/getting_started.rst

 Increase USB buffer limit
 =========================
 .. important::
-    After building ``susicam``, you have to increase the buffer size for the data transfer via USB.
+    After building ``XiLens``, you have to increase the buffer size for the data transfer via USB.
 This can be done every time you start your computer by running the following command.